arben777/simple-elysium-wizard-GaryV/README.md

 # Baby-AGI Investor Showcase

-Welcome to the Baby-AGI Investor Showcase!
-This application is designed to demonstrate the capabilities of a Baby-AGI system to potential investors.
+Welcome to the Elysium Innovations Investor Showcase!
+This application is designed to demonstrate the capabilities of a Elysium Agent system to potential investors.
 It provides an interactive interface where investors can input objectives and observe the AI in action, handling tasks, and completing objectives.

 ## Features: